woahdae/woahdae-orig.github.io/_posts/2019-11-08-gerunds-a-simple-solution-to-architecture-exhaustion.md

 ##### The good news

 The good news is you can try it today after nothing more than being convinced.
 It requires no dependencies or gems, and extremely little buy in.
-You can do it in a new or existing project within any other structure or framework.
+You can do it in a new or existing project within any other structure or framework needing a place for business logic.

 As if that wasn't enough, if you ever outgrow it, it will map well to any of the architectures I'll mention.
 They all have in common a core focus on keeping data "barely smart" while giving first-class support to business logic.
 You'll have those two pillars, and can map them to your architecture of choice later.